Mr. Sampath (1972 film): Production

 Mr. Sampath is based on the novel Mr. Sampath – The Printer of Malgudi by R. K. Narayan.
 The film adaptation was produced by A. Sunderam under Vivek Chitra Films, and filmed in black and white.
 Besides directing, Cho Ramaswamy also starred, and wrote the screenplay.
 The final length was 3953.59 metres.

 Soundtrack

-The music of the film was composed by M. S. Viswanathan, while the lyrics were written by Vaali.
+The music was composed by M. S. Viswanathan, while the lyrics were written by Vaali.